scientific-python/specs/meta-spec-0002.md

 # Description

-The scientific Python ecosystem is a federation of projects that interact well with one another and that follow similar norms of development, documentation, testing, and so forth.
-This federation is formed around a few "core projects".
+The scientific Python ecosystem is formed around a few "core projects".
 These are projects that are depended upon by most of the other projects, often providing basic data structures, drawing primitives, or implementations of fundamental algorithms.